ibm-cloud-docs/containers/cs_users.md

 **How can I lock down my cluster if my API key becomes compromised?**

-If an API key that is set for a region and resource group in your cluster is compromised, [delete it](/docs/iam?topic=iam-userapikey#delete_user_key) so that no further calls can be made using the API key as authentication.
+If an API key that is set for a region and resource group in your cluster is compromised, [delete it](/docs/iam?topic=iam-userapikey#delete_user_key) so that no further calls can be made by using the API key as authentication.
 For more information about securing access to the Kubernetes API server, see the [Kubernetes API server and etcd](/docs/containers?topic=containers-security#apiserver) security topic.

 **How do I set up the API key for my cluster?**</br>